komposter/CommunityPowerEA.com/_docs/GUI.md

 <sup>[*(starting from v2.04)*](/docs/versions-history#20200416-204)</sup>

 You are able to draw StopLoss, TakeProfit, BreakEven and NextOrder levels on the chart.
-Each level can be configured with following parameters:
+Each level can be configured with following parameters.

 <br />

 ### Width